Spieth in good place at PGA as he takes long view of career - WHIZ News

 Spieth prefers the long term — forward and backward.

-He doesn’t read about himself, though he has a sense of what people are saying and writing based on the questions he get asks.
+He doesn’t read about himself, though he has a sense of what people are saying and writing based on the questions he gets asked.
 He mentioned something Tiger Woods said years ago — the media and the public tend to exaggerate the bad times and the good times alike.

 “I’ve had some pretty high ups and some pretty low lows for my age, but it’s just part of the learning curve,” he said.
 “You’ve just got to laugh it off and stick to your game plan and believe in yourself, bet on yourself.
 I’ve always done that, and I feel like that’s paid off pretty well to this point.